 Earlier this week, a busload of jolly local journalists, bloggers, and hospitality folks piled on a tour bus for a little field trip.
-The Growler Station at 109 Augusta Street in Greenville is offering a new Greenville Brew Tours and we were lucky enough get a sneak peek.

 First stop, my favorite local hangout, Swamp Rabbit Brewery at 26 S. Main Street in Travelers Rest.
 We sat down to one of their beautiful long wooden tables and sipped on a sampling of Belgian style White Ale and their Nitrogenated Brown Porter (two of my faves) and then brewmaster and owner, Ben Pierson, gave us a little tour and explained his brewing process.
 The brewery opened its doors earlier this spring and is already cranking out more than a dozen barrels of beer a week.